 • Physicians may practice telehealth without an in-person consultation or a prior existing physician-patient relationship.
 This also applies to out-of-state physicians, osteopathic physicians, and physician assistants.
 Effective March 29 (Suspended law: HRS § 453-1.3).

 • Out-of-state physicians and nurses may dispense controlled substances without registering, so long as they have a current and active license in another jurisdiction.
 Effective March 29 (Suspended laws: HRS §§ 329-32(a), 329-33(a), 329-38.2, and 329-101(b)).

-> • Registered medical users of cannabis whose registration cards expire in March and April will have their cards extended for sixty days.
-Effective March 23 (Suspended law: HRS §§ 329-121 through 131 only to the extent necessary to extend expiration dates).
+• Registered medical users of cannabis whose registration cards expire in March and April, and May will have their cards extended for ninety days.
+Effective March 23, revised effective April 26 (Suspended law: HRS §§ 329-121 through 131 only to the extent necessary to extend expiration dates).

->

-> The following laws or rules applicable to health care providers have been invoked:
+The following laws or rules applicable to health care providers have been invoked:

 • Prices cannot be increased on food, water, ice, medical supplies, medical protective measures, medications, vitamins, personal hygiene products, hand sanitizer, alcohol, hydrogen peroxide, cleaning supplies, and all other commodities to sanitize or clean persons or objects, as well as items to help the population to stay well, prevent illness, or recover from illness (HRS § 127A-30).
 This applies to wholesale and retail prices, effective March 4.

 • The Governor has directed all state agencies and officers to extend services, materials, and facilities as may be required (HRS § 127A-12(b), effective March 4.